 Manufacturing operations primarily involve brass forging and machining, PEX extrusion, plastic moulding, and product assembly.
 The manufacture of the Group's products involves the use of heavy machinery and hazardous processes.
 There may be an incident or accident at a facility that results in serious injury or damage to property, which in turn may result in a penalty being imposed by a regulatory authority, an interruption of manufacturing operations, a worker's compensation claim, a work health and safety claim or a claim for damages.
 Such claims or events may not be covered by insurance or may exceed insured limits.
 They may also adversely impact business reputation.
-Any such occurrences could therefore adversely impact the Group's operations and profitability.
+Any such occurrences could adversely impact the Group's operations and profitability.
 The Group seeks to manage and minimise the impact of these risks through health and safety initiatives along with operational and product initiatives.

 In terms of health and safety initiatives, the Group is committed to providing a safe and healthy workplace for all our employees and contractors.
-We aim for zero harm across the group.
-A robust health and safety management system is maintained which assists in the identification of potential issues and hazards and in the development of strategies and initiatives to mitigate the risk of harm.
-The Group's safety performance remains the highest priority and is regularly reviewed by management and the Board.
+The Group's safety performance is regularly reviewed by management and the Board.
 Our Operations leaders have a clear remit on safety and we have dedicated safety personnel in each division.
-Initiatives undertaken in recent years include increased safety leadership training, implementing near-miss and hazard reporting (an important leading indicator), developing higher standards for incident investigation and communication and establishing employee safety committees.
-We continue to work to improve our health and safety activities and our record in this area.